CSI2132/CSI2132-Project/endpoint-list.md

 [X] - Add new patient {} - DONE
 [X] - Add new procedureType {} - DONE
 [X] - Add new employee {} -> in progress
-- Create appointment for patient{dentistID, patientID}
+- Create appointment for patient{dentistID, patientID} - DONE
 - Authentication

 PUT: